rajivharlalka/gsoc23-postgres/Final_Report.md

 # Acknowledgement

 I am extremely grateful to get mentored by [Jimmy Angelakos](https://github.com//vyruss), [Pavlo Golub](https://github.com/pashagolub), [Boriss Mejías](https://www.linkedin.com/in/boriss-mej%C3%ADas-4637401)
-, for their constant support, guidance, and help.
+, for their constant support, guidance, and motivation.
 Also, the PostgreSQL Community has been immensely helpful and developers guided me throughout the project.

 Thanks to Google and PostgreSQL for providing me the opportunity to work on this amazing project.
 It has been a great learning experience and contributing to PostgreSQL has been an amazing experience.
 I would certainly want to continue contributing and helping the community.